Where can I buy insurance from? Policy Bazaar vs Agents vs Insurance Brands | Beshak

 In all, there are around 20 online aggregators across insurance products in the country.

-- They allow you to compare products across insurance companies and offer free advice to help you make a decision (though this comparison and advice is riddled with conflict-of-interest and other challenges).
+- They may also give you free-of-cost tools and advice to help you make a well-informed decision (though this comparison and advice is riddled with conflict-of-interest and other challenges).

 - They can also get you exclusive discounts, special services and offers for certain products.